kyma-project/kyma/docs/04-operation-guides/operations/03-change-kyma-config-values.md

   In the following example, `{VALUES_FILE_PATH}` is the path to a YAML file containing the desired configuration:

   - For `global`, the values of `images.istio_pilot.version`, `images.istio_pilot.directory` and `containerRegistry.path` will be overridden to `1.11.4`, `istio` and `docker.io` respectively.
-  - For `monitoring`, the values of `alertmanager.alertmanagerSpec.resources.limits.memory` and `alertmanager.alertmanagerSpec.resources.requests.memory` will be overridden to `304Mi` and `204Mi` respectively.

   ```yaml
   global: